Jean-Baptiste Régis: Biography and works

-Fr.
 Parennin then induced him to consent to a map of the Great Wall of China.
-Fathers Bouvet, Régis and Pierre Jartoux measured their route to the eastern extremity of the famous rampart by means of regularly divided cords, keeping track of directions with the assistance of a compass, and frequently observing the meridian of the sun in order to calculate latitudes.
+Bouvet, Régis and Pierre Jartoux measured their route to the eastern extremity of the famous rampart by means of regularly divided cords, keeping track of directions with the assistance of a compass, and frequently observing the meridian of the sun in order to calculate latitudes.
 In four days they reached the Gulf of Zhili (8 June 1708) and began operations on the great Wall.
-On 16 October they estimated its extent to be 21° long., or almost half the widest breadth of the United States from east to west and had determined the positions of the fortified towns "by which it was flanked", according to Fr.
-Régis.
-At the end of two months, Bouvet, being ill, retired to Peking.
+On 16 October they estimated its extent to be 21° long., or almost half the widest breadth of the United States from east to west and had determined the positions of the fortified towns "by which it was flanked", according to Régis.
+At the end of two months, Bouvet, being ill, retired to Beijing.
 Régis and Jartoux reached the western edge of the Great Wall at Jiayuguan and completed their work by the mensuration of an interior lateral wall which had brought them to Xining, on the frontier of Tibet, near Lake Kukunor.
 They returned to Beijing on 10 January 1709.
 Their map pleased the Kangxi Emperor, who requested the continuation of the work for the provinces outside the Great Wall and for China proper.

-Régis, Jartoux and Fr.
-Ernbert Fridelli, from the Austrian Tyrol, set out for the northeast.
-In two expeditions (8 May - 17 December 1709; 22 July - 14 December 1710) they made the map of Liaodong and Manchuria, and during the interval drew the province of Chi-li, in which Beijing is situated.
-In 1711 Father Francis Cardoso, a Portuguese, and the Augustinian Father Guillaume Bonjour, the only non-Jesuit, joined the geographers.
+Régis, Jartoux and Ernbert Fridelli, from the Austrian Tyrol, set out for the northeast.
+In two expeditions (8 May - 17 December 1709; 22 July - 14 December 1710) they made the map of Liaodong and Manchuria, and during the interval drew the province of Zhili, in which Beijing is situated.
+In 1711 the Portuguese priest Francis Cardoso, and the Augustinian Guillaume Bonjour, the only non-Jesuit, joined the geographers.
 Régis and Cardoso drew the map of Shandong; Jartoux, Fridelli and Bonjour traversed Mongolia as far as Lake Baikal in the north and the Zunghar Khanate to the west.
-The year 1712 brought a new reinforcement; Frs.
-Vincent de Tartre and Cardoso made the maps of Shanxi and Shaanxi (1712–14), Jiangxi and Guangdong, and Guangxi; Frs.
-Anne-Marie de Mailla, Roman Hinderer, an Alsatian, and Régis laboured (1712–15) on the maps of Hunan, Jiangnan, Zhejiang, Fujian and the Island of Formosa.
-Meanwhile, Fridelli and Bonjour were at Sichuan, where Fr.
-Bonjour died on 23 December 1714, and was replaced by Régis on 24 March 1715.
+The year 1712 brought a new reinforcement; Vincent de Tartre and Cardoso made the maps of Shanxi and Shaanxi (1712–14), Jiangxi and Guangdong, and Guangxi; Anne-Marie de Mailla, Roman Hinderer, an Alsatian, and Régis laboured (1712–15) on the maps of Hunan, Jiangnan, Zhejiang, Fujian and the Island of Formosa.
+Meanwhile, Fridelli and Bonjour were at Sichuan, where Bonjour died on 23 December 1714, and was replaced by Régis on 24 March 1715.
 He assisted Fridelli with the maps of Yunnan, Guizhou and Huguang.
 After ten years' labour the new map of China was completed on 1 January 1717.
 The fundamental method employed was the exact measurement of distances from which was obtained the longitude and latitude of places; this, supplemented and controlled by the observations of the meridians of the sun and the polar stars, directly gave the latitude.
 The missionaries were sometimes assisted by the observation of eclipses of the moon and the satellites of Jupiter, of which more perfect process they desired to make use to obtain longitudes, but conditions did not permit.